-In recent years, Image-based methods have shown considerable potential in time series analysis.
-AST\cite{gong2021ast} employs DeiT\cite{touvron2021training} for time series classification, while ViTST\cite{li2023time} further explores this direction by leveraging pretrained Vision Transformers.
-VisionTS\cite{chen2025visionts} demonstrates that the visual Masked Autoencoder exhibits remarkable zero-shot transferability in time series forecasting, and its follow-up work, VisionTS++\cite{shen2025visionts++}, further enhances the representational capacity of cross-modal foundation models through continued pretraining of the visual backbone.
+In recent years, Vision-based methods have shown considerable potential in time series analysis.
+AST\cite{gong2021ast} employs DeiT\cite{touvron2021training} for time series classification, while ViTST\cite{li2023time} further explores this direction by leveraging pre-trained Vision Transformers.
+VisionTS\cite{chen2025visionts} demonstrates that the visual Masked Autoencoder exhibits remarkable zero-shot transferability in time series forecasting, and its follow-up work, VisionTS++\cite{shen2025visionts++}, further enhances the representational capacity of cross-modal foundation models through continued pre-training of the visual backbone.
 In addition, Ni et al.\cite{ni2025harnessing} systematically review the potential of vision models for time series analysis, highlighting that two-dimensional image representations can more naturally preserve the structural information of complex fluctuations.
-Zhao et al.\cite{zhao2025images} further provide a comprehensive evaluation of large-scale vision models for time series processing, confirming the strong inductive bias introduced by visual pretraining.
+Zhao et al.\cite{zhao2025images} further provide a comprehensive evaluation of large-scale vision models for time series processing, confirming the strong inductive bias introduced by visual pre-training.

 Despite these encouraging results in time series forecasting and classification, the application of vision models to TSAD remains at an early stage.
-In particular, the use of large-scale vision models for TSAD is still largely underexplored.
 Existing studies have not yet provided effective designs for adapting vision foundation models to anomaly detection, leaving substantial room for investigating an anomaly detection framework based on vision models.
 In this work, we explore this direction by applying a pre-trained MAE to TSAD.